 The table above helps explain how the gender pay gap arises.
-As a business we have a higher proportion of males in the upper quartile (58%) and a higher proportion of females in the lower quartile (62%), when considering both internal employees and our agency workers.
+As a business we have a higher proportion of males in the upper quartile (60.1%) and a higher proportion of females in the middle quartiles, when considering both internal employees and our agency workers.